-Kai Schwärzel is an Academic Officer at UNU-FLORES where he leads the Soil and Land-use Management unit.
+Kai Schwärzel is Officer-in-Charge at UNU-FLORES, and leads the Soil and Land-use Management unit.
 The overall goal of his work is to understand, quantify, and predict processes that control water and matter fluxes in variable saturated soils ranging from the plot to catchment scale.
 He is using lab and field experiments, as well as numerical modeling, to deal with these problems.

 After completing his PhD, Dr. Schwärzel worked as a Postdoc at the Chair of Site Ecology and Soil Protection, TU Berlin.
 During his time at TU Berlin, his research focused mainly on the impact of dewatering of wetlands on hydraulic soil properties, water budget, trace gas fluxes, and crop yields.